DiSSCo/demo-enrichment-service-image/ontogpt-habitat/README.md

 # Herbarium Sheet Plant Organ Segmentation Enrichment Service

 ## Description
-This service listens for Digital Specimens (DS) of habitat information on a specified Kafka topic, processes the ontology extraction from habitat by calling a ontoGPT Habitat extraction API, and republishes the enriched annotation data to another Kafka topic.
+This service listens for Digital Specimens (DS) of habitat information on a specified RabbitMQ queue, processes the ontology extraction from habitat by calling a ontoGPT Habitat extraction API, and republishes the enriched annotation data to another Kafka topic.
 This setup enables real-time processing of extracting ontologies from the free text and returns ontologies term.

 ## Environment Variables